LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 contain variables)

-- `assertion(Goal)` - to generate an exception in case the goal argument fails or throws an error
+- `assertion(Goal)` - to generate an exception in case the goal argument fails or throws an error (deprecated; use assertion/2 instead)
 - `assertion(Name, Goal)` - to generate an exception in case the goal argument fails or throws an error